-- 1. Demonstrate factual and critical knowledge of restorative and youth justice systems and practices. - 2.
-Analyse and critically evaluate different criminal justice processes and approaches in dealing with young offenders. - 3.
-Critically discuss how restorative justice aims to bring victims and witnesses to the centre of the criminal justice process.

-4. Analyse the effectiveness of restorative justice in reducing recidivism and empowering victims in the aftermath of a crime.
+Assessed Module Learning Outcomes Award/ Programme Learning Outcomes contributed to 1.
+Demonstrate factual and critical knowledge of Knowledge and Understanding: restorative and youth justice systems and practices.
+1,2 2.
+Analyse and critically evaluate different criminal justice Cognitive and Intellectual Skills: processes and approaches in dealing with young 1,2 offenders.
+Key transferable skills: offenders.
+1,2,3,4,8 3.
+Critically discuss how restorative justice aims to bring Employment related skills: victims and witnesses to the centre of the criminal justice 2 process.
+Practical skills: 4.
+Analyse the effectiveness of restorative justice in 1,2,3,4,7,8 reducing recidivism and empowering victims in the aftermath of a crime.

-DATE OF APPROVAL: 05/2017 FACULTY/OFFICE: Academic Partnerships DATE OF IMPLEMENTATION: 09/2017 SCHOOL/PARTNER: University College Jersey DATE(S) OF APPROVED CHANGE: Click here to enter a date.
-TERM/SEMESTER: All year.
-Additional notes (for office use only):
+DATE OF APPROVAL: 05/2017 FACULTY/OFFICE: Academic Partnerships DATE OF IMPLEMENTATION: 09/2017 SCHOOL/PARTNER: University College Jersey DATE(S) OF APPROVED CHANGE: XX/XX/XXXX SEMESTER: All year

-Items in this section must e considered annually and amended as appropriate, in conjunction with the Module Review Process.
+Items in this section must be considered annually and amended as appropriate, in conjunction with the Module Review Process.
 Some parts of this page may be used in the KIS return and published on the extranet as a guide for prospective students.
 Further details for current students should be provided in module guidance notes.

-garante garant

-2018-2019 NATIONAL COST CENTRE: 104

-MODULE LEADER: Dr Helen Miles OTHER MODULE STAFF: Brian Heath,

-Gillian Hutchinson, Adelaide Ormesher
+ACADEMIC YEAR: 2019-20 NATIONAL COST CENTRE: 104 MODULE LEADER: Mary Ayling-Phillip OTHER MODULE STAFF: Dr Helen Miles, Brian Heath, Gillian Hutchinson, Adelaide Ormesher